-The State Office has the approval authority over the smaller Section 523 grant applications.
-Section 502 loans are allocated on a state-by-state basis and the State Office allocates the 502 money based on a State formula.
+The State Office has the approval authority over smaller Section 523 Self-Help grant applications up to \$300,000.
+Section 502 home loan funds are allocated on a state-by-state basis and the State Office allocates the 502 money based on a state Rural Development formula.
 There are additional staff members who are key to the operation of a self-help program located in many State Offices:

-Rural Development State Director

-Rural Housing Program Director

-Rural Development State Architect

-Rural Development Appraiser

-Rural Development Housing Specialist
+Rural Development State Director Rural Housing Program Director Rural Development State Architect Rural Development Appraiser Rural Development Loan Specialist Rural Development Housing Specialist